apache/airflow/docs/dag-run.rst

 -------

-An Airflow DAG with a ``start_date``, possibly an ``end_date``, and a ``schedule_interval`` defines a series of intervals which the scheduler turn into individual DAG Runs and execute.
-A key capability of Airflow is that these DAG Runs are atomic and idempotent items.
+An Airflow DAG with a ``start_date``, possibly an ``end_date``, and a ``schedule_interval`` defines a series of intervals which the scheduler turns into individual DAG Runs and executes.
 The scheduler, by default, will kick off a DAG Run for any interval that has not been run since the last execution date (or has been cleared).
 This concept is called Catchup.

-If your DAG is written to handle its own catchup (i.e. not limited to the interval, but instead to ``Now`` for instance.), then you will want to turn catchup off.
-This can be done by setting ``catchup = False`` in DAG  or ``catchup_by_default = False`` in configuration file.
+If your DAG is written to handle its catchup (i.e., not limited to the interval, but instead to ``Now`` for instance.), then you will want to turn catchup off.
+This can be done by setting ``catchup = False`` in DAG  or ``catchup_by_default = False`` in the configuration file.
 When turned off, the scheduler creates a DAG run only for the latest interval.

 .. code:: python